decretist/Dissertation/Chapter3/chapter3.markdown

 Rechtsgeschichte: Kanonistische Abteilung* 99, no. 1 (August 2013):
 105–28, 111.

-[17] Noonan, “Gratian Slept Here.”
+[18] Noonan, “Gratian Slept Here.”

-[18] Noonan identifies Odofredus as the source for associating Gratian with Saints Felix and Nabor.
-Noonan, , 148; but cf. R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 286n5.
+[19] Noonan identifies Odofredus as the source for associating Gratian with Saints Felix and Nabor.
+Noonan, , 148; but cf. Southern, *Scholastic Humanism and the Unification of Europe*, 286n5.
 Southern draws attention to an inscription found in a Geneva manuscript of the *Decretum*, Bibliothèque publique et universitaire, MS Lat.
 60: *Anno domini MCL a Gratiano S. Feliciani Bononiensis monacho editum*.
 Pennington does not identify the manuscript as one known to date from